GEP-713: Metaresources and Policy Attachment¶

 From the Policy Admin’s point of view, they need to know across their whole remit (which conceivably could be the whole cluster):

-• What metaresource/policy has been created
+- What metaresource/policy has been created

-• Where it’s applied
+- Where it’s applied

-• What the resultant (effective) metaresource/policy is saying
+- What the resultant (effective) metaresource/policy is saying

 Which again, comes down to discoverability, and can probably be addressed in similar ways at an API level to the Application Developer's concerns.

-An important note here is that a key piece of information for Policy Admins and Cluster Operators is “How many things does this Policy affect?”.
-In the parable, this would have enabled Chihiro to know that deleting the Namespace Policy would affect many other people than just Ana.
+An important note here is that a key piece of information for Policy Admins and Cluster Operators is "How many things does this Policy affect?".
+In the parable, this would have enabled Chihiro to know that deleting the Namespace policy would affect many other people than just Ana.

-Gateway API personas and the discoverability problem
+Gateway API personas and the discoverability problem¶

 In all of these cases, keeping the troubleshooting distance low is desired; that is, that there should be a minimum of hops required between objects from the one owned by the user to the one responsible for a setting.

-Another way to think of the troubleshooting distance in this context is "How many kubectl commands would the user need to do to understand that a metaresource is relevant, which metaresource is relevant, and what configuration the full set of metaresource is setting?"
+commands would the user need to do to understand that a policy is relevant, which policy is relevant, and what configuration the full set of policy is setting?"

-Application Developer Discoverability
+Application Developer Discoverability¶

-The best outcome is that Ana needs to look only at a specific route to know what metaresource settings are being applied to that Route, and where they come from.
+The best outcome is that Ana needs to look only at a specific route to know what policy settings are being applied to that Route, and where they come from.
 However, some of the other problems below make it very difficult to achieve this.

-Policy Admin Discoverability
+Policy Admin Discoverability¶

-Cluster Admin Discoverability
+Cluster Admin Discoverability¶

 The Cluster Admin has similar concerns to the Policy Admin, but with a focus on being able to determine what's relevant when something is broken.

-Hinting on a solution for the discoverability problem
+Hinting on a solution for the discoverability problem¶

-Querying the status of objects stored in the cluster may be the Kubernetes way of knowing the state of the system, in a world where objects are declarative and there are only so many links between objects to jump in between.
+Querying the status of objects stored in the cluster may be the Kubernetes way of knowing the state of the system, in a world where objects are declarative and there are only so many links between objects to hop in between.
 However, this is still a proxy used to model a real life problem that often has otherwise different ways to be thought about as well.

-In the context of traffic networking, for example, often the question asked by users is “What happens when a network request X comes in?”.
+In the context of traffic networking, for example, often the question asked by users is "What happens when a network request X comes in?".
 There is an implicit expectation that a set of Kubernetes resources suffices to represent all the rules for a given workload to be activated and thus process request X, and often that is the case.
-For more complex cases however (multiple personas, application concerns separated into dedicated resource kinds, interaction between groups of users, etc), real life can get more complicated than a simple kubectl get x, or at least additional steps must be automated to encompass complexity into what can be achieved with a single declarative object.
+For more complex cases however (e.g, multiple personas, application concerns separated into dedicated resource kinds, interaction between groups of users, etc), real life can get more complicated than a simple kubectl get x

 With that in mind, a possible solution for the discoverability problem may involve designing tools (e.g. CLI tools/plugins), new CRDs, etc that let users ask questions in terms of the real life problems they have to deal with on a daily basis, rather than shaped by the underlying technologies used in the process.
 For instance, a simple Kubernetes object that is used to declare the rules to process a HTTP request cannot have its status reported simply as Ready/Not ready.
 By being a complex object composed of multiple routing rules, potentially affected by specifications declared from other objects as well, its status MUST account for that complexity and be structured in such a way that informs the owner with respect to each possible case, whether the ones induced by the internal specification declared by the object itself or its external relationships.